 This is how Sign O’ The Times came to be — a compromise.
 Despite its political beginnings — firing his band, feuding with his record company — the conglomeration of songs sometimes works.
 And now Prince’s estate is holding the vault door open and letting dozens of unheard gems from this era escape into the public domain.

-It doesn’t come cheap — prices for the box set range from $74.99 to $254.99, depending on how big of a fan you are and how deep your pockets go.
-I opted for just the mp3s, so I paid $74.99 for 90 songs.
+The result, Sign O’ The Times – Super Deluxe Edition, doesn’t come cheap — the price for the box set is around $159.98, I opted for just the mp3s, so I paid $74.99 for 90 songs.
 Ninety.
-They include a live concert, which I tossed (I now, I know, but I generally hate live recordings, and this was no exception).
+They include a live concert, which I tossed (I know, I know, but I generally hate live recordings, and this was no exception).
 That left me with 74 originals, remixes and unreleased material to sift through.

 The size of the collection gives you an idea of what Prince had to deal with during this time.
 Parade, the music to his box-office flop Under the Cherry Moon, had just been released, he was composing songs for Jill Jones, Madhouse and Sheila E., and he still had dozens of songs to choose from to create his own album.